Netflix supports 2 HDR streaming formats, Dolby Vision and HDR10.

 Streaming quality set to High.

 For device models with Dolby Vision and HDR10 available, search the Help Center for your device.
 If Dolby Vision or HDR10 is available on your device, the models on which it is available will be provided in the HDR section.
-You may also consider contacting your device manufacturer for more information.
+Or, contact your device manufacturer for more information.

-We recommend an internet connection speed of at least 25 megabits per second to stream titles available in HDR10 and Dolby Vision at Ultra HD 4K resolution.
-If your internet connection speed is lower, you can still watch HDR at lower resolutions like 1080p.
+We recommend an internet connection speed of at least 15 megabits per second to stream titles available in HDR10 and Dolby Vision at Ultra HD 4K resolution.
+If your internet connection speed is lower, you can still watch HDR at lower resolutions, such as 1080p.

 If you have an HDR10-capable TV and the 4 Screen Netflix streaming plan, available titles will display an HDR logo next to their description.